The Sports Network: Channels

 Their launch date was originally announced as September 1, 2014, to coincide with the 30th anniversary of TSN's launch, but was moved up to August 25 in order to accommodate multiple-court coverage throughout the 2014 US Open.
 Prior to the launch of the additional feeds, Bell executives stated that the expanded five-channel service would be offered for the same rate as was charged at the time for TSN and TSN2 together.
 Notwithstanding this claim, some providers, including Shaw Cable, have elected to charge extra for some of the new feeds.
 Most major Canadian television providers carried the new channels upon their launch, including Bell, Cogeco, Eastlink, MTS, SaskTel, Shaw, Source Cable, Rogers, and Telus.

 Videotron, a cable provider which primarily serves the province of Quebec, was a notable hold-out for the new feeds.
 On October 13, a Monday Night Football game was left unavailable in English (due to a rained out MLB playoff game, RDS2 was able to carry the game in French) to Videotron subscribers because TSN5—the only feed it carried—was airing a regional Ottawa Senators/Florida Panthers NHL game (a game which also attracted infamy for having the lowest attendance of any Panthers game in team history).
 On October 16, 2014, Videotron president Manon Brouillette responded to complaints by subscribers surrounding the incident, and confirmed that it had reached a deal in September to carry the new feeds; the addition of TSN1 to the lineup was accelerated to October 20, 2014, to ensure the availability of that week's Monday Night Football game, with the remainder added on October 29, 2014.
 On November 27, 2016, a one-time overflow channel was used to broadcast a regional Ottawa Senators game due to conflicts with the 104th Grey Cup (which featured the Ottawa RedBlacks, and was being simulcast across all TSN regional feeds).

 The current TSN feeds, and any programming unique to each feed as per TSN's current TV schedules (subject to pre-emption by either ESPN or TSN due to live events), is shown below.

-The other sports channels owned or managed by Bell Media and ESPN Inc., including ESPN Classic, the now-defunct WTSN and NHL Network, and the French-language Réseau des sports and related channels, operate or operated under separate licences.
+The French-language Réseau des sports and related channels operate under a separate licence, as did TSN's other now-defunct sports networks WTSN and the Canadian versions of ESPN Classic and NHL Network.

+In January 2025, TSN will begin to use USA Network (formerly Discovery) as an additional overflow channel for some of its sports rights, with NASCAR Xfinity Series races and AEW Collision moving to the newly-relaunched channel.